 What Should You Do If You Believe Someone is a Victim of Cyberbullying?

 However, 84 percent of students report having seen someone stand up to a cyberbully to tell them to stop what they are doing.

-This suggests that a small group of people are speaking up about cyberbullying, something that needs to change.
+This suggests that only a small group of people speak up about cyberbullying, which needs to change.

 As an adult, if you see a kid being cyberbullied, consider doing one of the following: